 Telehealth — The Modern Way to Make House Calls

-People with peripheral arterial disease (Peripheral Artery Disease, a potentially life threatening disease where plaque, like calcium, builds up along blood vessel walls, narrowing the arteries and reducing blood flow to the legs and feet.) symptoms need to stay on top of appointments — even during a pandemic.
+People with peripheral arterial disease (PAD) symptoms need to stay on top of appointments — even during a pandemic.
 While doctors and patients used telehealth appointments as a way to meet for years, COVID-19 accelerated its increased use.
 There are a variety of ways that telehealth can benefit PAD patients now and well into the future.

 The Benefits of Telehealth